 Consumer vs Professional Film

-A film’s light sensitivity is represented by the ISO.
+A film’s sensitivity to light is listed as the ISO.

-The higher the ISO, the less light will be necessary to expose a film frame.
-Additionally, be prepared to see larger film grain.
+The higher the ISO, the less light will be necessary to expose a frame.
+This comes at the expense of larger film grain.

-ISO 100 and slower films (ISO 50, ISO 25, etc) may be tricky to shoot handheld in the EOS A2.
-This is due to the fact that without full sun, the shutter speeds might take more time than what you are able to handhold without causing motion blur.
+It might be difficult to handhold the EOS A2 with ISO 100 or slower speed films (ISO 50, ISO 25, etc).
+This is because if you don’t have full sun, the shutter speeds will be longer than what you are able to handhold without resulting in motion blur.

-Latitude is the range of stops film can be overexposed while producing acceptable results.
-Pro films have a greater latitude paired with a somewhat higher cost.
+Film latitude is the number of stops film can be overexposed while still retaining good results.
+Professional film emulsions have a larger latitude to go along with a somewhat increased cost.

-Negative film has more latitude than slide film.
-That is a reason why it is deemed to be challenging to shoot.
+Negative film has more latitude than reversal film.
+That is one of the reasons it’s believed to be challenging to use.

-The range between the darkest and brightest details of a photograph is referred to as dynamic range.
-Areas of an image that fall out of this range will be rendered as totally white overexposed highlights or black underexposed shadows.
+Dynamic range is the range between the shadows and highlights details of a photograph that can be captured.
+Areas of an image that fall out of this range will be rendered as solid black underexposed shadows or solid white overexposed highlights.

-When working in a variety of quickly shifting lighting conditions, films with a bigger dynamic range are a much better choice.
+When working in a variety or quickly shifting lighting situations, films with a bigger dynamic range are a better choice.

 - Digital cameras 14+ stops